PerttuHamalainen/DRMM/README.md

 # Deep Residual Mixture Models
 ![Visualizing DRMM samples and density estimates with 2D data](./images/toydata.png)

 Code for the paper [Deep Residual Mixture Models](https://arxiv.org/abs/2006.12063).
 DRMM is a deep generative model that allows uniquely versatile sample conditioning.
 Basically, one can **train once, then infer anything from anything**.
 More precisely, one can sample any variable(s) conditioned on any other variable(s) and/or additional priors and constraints.
+This is useful for **interactive machine learning**, allowing a user to adjust the sampling without retraining the model.
+In contrast, common generative models like GANs and VAEs require one to specify the conditioning variables during training.

-For example, the model can do:
+For example, a DRMM can do:

-* *Image completion*: Train with images, then sample pixels conditional on other pixels
+* *Image completion/inpainting*: Train with images, then sample pixels conditional on other pixels.
-* *Movement planning*: Train with random movement trajectories, then sample trajectories conditional on obstacles and one or more target states
+* *Movement planning*: Train with random movement trajectories, sample trajectories conditional on obstacles and one or more target states, e.g., animation keyframes.
-* *Constrained inverse kinematics*: Train with random body poses, then sample joint angles based on any number of goals and inequalities, e.g., hand reaching for a target while head being below some obstacle.
+* *Constrained inverse kinematics*: Train with random body poses, sample joint angles based on any number of goals and inequalities, e.g., hand reaching for a target while head being below some obstacle.

-As shown in the figure above, the model can also do density estimation, and the number of modeled density modes grows exponentially with depth (in a best-case scenario with suitably self-similar data).
+As shown in the figure above, a DRMM also does density estimation, and the number of modeled density modes grows exponentially with depth (in a best-case scenario with suitably self-similar data like the Sierpinski triangle).
 This emerges from stacking elementary mixture model layers with novel residual skip-connections and latent variable augmentation.

-The following tutorials should get you started.
+The following tutorials should get one started.
 To use DRMM, you only need to add a single Python file to your project: [DRMM.py](DRMM.py).

 ## Tutorial 1: 2D data
 [Tutorial_Swissroll.py](Tutorial_Swissroll.py) showcases all supported priors and constraints with simple 2D data that is easy to visualize.
-To run in browser, open this [Colab Notebook](https://colab.research.google.com/github/PerttuHamalainen/DRMM/blob/master/Tutorial_Swissroll.ipynb).
+To run in browser, use this [Colab Notebook](https://colab.research.google.com/github/PerttuHamalainen/DRMM/blob/master/Tutorial_Swissroll.ipynb).

 ![Visualizing the various supported ways of conditioning and constraining samples](./images/tutorial_swissroll.png)